-What this means is that almost two thirds of private vehicles driving within the inner city could be removed without impacting on the vitality and viability of the economic and cultural life of this area, because they are simply passing through the core with no business there..
+In summary, almost two thirds of private vehicles driving within the inner city could be removed without impacting on the vitality and viability of the economic and cultural life of this area.
 Taking this into account, the plan was able to identify opportunities to utilise roadspace differently.
 If this through traffic can be moved to other modes, times or spaces, the City can make significant changes to the public realm and facilitate the necessary improvements to sustainable transport modes while growing the numbers of people able to access the city centre.